hrapek/ml_ops_dog_breeds/reports/README.md

 > Answer:

 We used the compute engine for training.
 We chose the n1 machines, containing a GPU, 2 CPU cores and varied the ram amount up to 15GB depending on the task.
-We setup the machine, as described previously, by cloning the repository, pulling the data and installing dependencies.
+We setup the machine, as described previously in question 4, by cloning the repository, pulling the data and installing dependencies.

 ### Question 19